About This Newsletter

 We are all rightly distressed, and ashamed also, at the divisions of Christendom.
 But those who have always lived within the Christian fold may be too easily dispirited by them.
 They are bad, but such people do not know what it looks like from without.
 Seen from there, what is left intact despite all the divisions, still appears (as it truly is) an immensely formidable unity.

 As a professor of theology, Anglican priest, and now seminary president, I’ve spent my career following Lewis’s advice and commending old books to my students and anyone willing to listen.
-I’ve created this Substack as a way to put my recommendations to paper, commending not only great books, but the consequential ideas found therein.
+I’ve created this Substack as a way to put my recommendations to paper, commending not only great books but the consequential ideas found in them, and their realization in the Anglican Way.

 About Me